graphile/postgraphile-lambda-example/README.md

 `postgraphile_forum_example` database:

 ```
-./import-example-database
+./scripts/import-example-database
 ```

 Make sure that the query in `test/query.graphql` and the options in `src/postgraphileOptions.js` are both valid for your database.
+If you're using a remote PostgreSQL server (or one within a docker instance), you may need to update the `host.docker.internal` reference in `test/make-template-yml.sh` (line 15).

 Run the tests: